EsmaeilFarhang/EsmaeilFarhang.github.io/_teaching/2017-spring-teaching-2.md

 * <font color="green">Statistical Inference (Spring 2018) </font>
 	* Analyzing and Visualizing the FIFA Player dataset with R
 * <font color="green">Advanced Robotics (Spring 2018) </font>
-	* Implementation of a particle filtering algorithm for Localization, kidnapping, and slam problem with Epuck robot in Real Environment with C++.
+	* Implementation of particle filtering algorithm for Localization, kidnapping, and slam problem with Epuck robot in Real Environment with C++.